Grow Financial Federal Credit Union

 The Debt Snowball Method

 Imagine a snowball gaining momentum as it rolls downhill, slowly getting larger along the way.
 That’s the idea behind the debt snowball method.
+This method isn’t really about numbers.
+It’s about psychology.
+Tackling smaller debts first provides quick wins, boosting your motivation to tackle the larger ones.

 Here’s how the debt snowball works: